 As Gary Vaynerchuk always says to teenagers and young adults, “You’ve got time.”
 We could do something for 10 or so years, fail every aspect of it, and still come out very young.
 If we truly have the right mindset, passion, and ambition to become an entrepreneur, starting out young is the best advantage we will have.

 Did I miss anything?
-Tweet me @rachyjiOpinions expressed here by Contributors are their own.
+Tweet me @rachyjiOpinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.